34. Job Search I: The McCall Search Model

 We are going to use Numba to accelerate our code.

-The following helps Numba by providing some information about types
+The following helps Numba by providing some type

 mccall_data = [